 The Catholic dogma says this, "The faith which the infant lacks is replaced by the faith of the church."
 Did you get that?
 In other words, the child is saved because of the faith of everybody in the church, whatever that is.
 You don't even have to have your own faith.
 That's why infant baptism is so important to them.
 And when the Reformation came, the Reformation had a great effect basically on soteriology, the doctrines of salvation, but it left a lot of other stuff in that should have been screened out.
 And one of the things that dragged in was infant baptism.
 And it couldn't say that the faith of the church could save that infant so it began to say God miraculously gives faith.
 Or, the faith of the parents is enough.
 Or, the faith of the grandparents is enough.
 And so, within Protestantism as well as Catholicism, you have people today who have the false sense of security that they are saved because of an heritage that they've received from their grandparents or their parents.
 That is a false security.

-In Nehemiah 9:13 it says, "Thou camest down also upon Mount Sinai and did speak with them from heaven and gavest them...and this is the people of God, the Jews...right ordinances and true laws, good statutes and commandments and madest known unto them the holy sabbath and commandest them precepts and statutes and laws by the hand of Moses, Thy servant."
-And he goes on and on to talk about what God did and gave them.
-And so they rested, verse 17 says, they rested, the word means to rely.
+In Nehemiah 9:13 it says, "Thou camest down also upon Mount Sinai and did speak with them from heaven and gavest them (And this is the people of God, the Jews.) right ordinances and true laws, good statutes and commandments and madest known unto them the holy Sabbath and commandedst them precepts and statutes and laws by the hand of Moses, Thy servant."
+And it goes on and on to talk about what God did and gave them.
+And so they rested, verse 17 says.
+They rested.
+The word means to rely.
 They relied on the law of God.

-So, if they couldn't get saved and justify themselves by keeping the law, there was only one other logical step and that was just to feel because they had the law they were secure.
-They couldn't get any security out of keeping the whole law because they couldn't keep it so it just sort of deteriorated to the point where they felt that because we possess the law we're okay.
+So, if they couldn't get saved and justify themselves by keeping the law, there was only one other logical step.
+And that was just to feel that because they had the law they were secure.
+They couldn't get any security out of keeping the whole law because they couldn't keep it, so it just sort of deteriorated to the point where they felt that because we possess the law we're okay.
 We're okay because we have it.
 I mean, we're the people of the law.
-We're the people to whom God has given His truth and His Word, that makes us very special.
-Why God wouldn't do anything to the people who are the caretakers of His law.
+We're the people to whom God has given His truth and His Word; that makes us very special.
+Why, God wouldn't do anything to the people who are the caretakers of His law.

 And then they also went a step further.
 Verse 18, they were boasting about resting in the law and about knowing God's will.
 We know God's will.
 We're okay.
 Boy, that is shallow, isn't it?
-Because to know God's will doesn't mean anything except your more responsible again if you don't do it.
-Literally the Greek text "And knowest the will," the will, the will par excellence, the supreme will which is, of course, the will of God.
+Because to know God's will doesn't mean anything except you’re more responsible, again, if you don't do it.
+Literally the Greek text: "And knowest the will," the will, the will par excellence, the supreme will, which is, of course, the will of God.
 And that's right.
 If they possess the law of God they possess the will of God because His will is made manifest in His revelation.
 They knew what God required, they knew what God forbid, they knew what God commanded, they knew what God prohibited.
 They knew what God approved and they knew what God disapproved.
 They knew what He rewarded and they knew what He punished.
 They knew His will.
 The Psalmist said, "He showeth His word unto Jacob, His statutes and His judgments unto Israel and He hath not dealt so with any other nation," Psalm 147.
-And so God had revealed His will over and over throughout the revelation came His will.
+And so God had revealed His will over and over.
+Throughout the revelation came His will.
 So they were right on target.
 They had the law and they had in that law the will of God.

 Thirdly, they had also learned to approve the things that are more excellent.
 And this is discernment.
-First they had the revelation, the revelation gave the will of God and the knowledge of the will of God gave them the ability to discern what was right or wrong.
+First they had the revelation.
+The revelation gave the will of God and the knowledge of the will of God gave them the ability to discern what was right or wrong.
 So the progression is very obvious.
-Dokimazois the word to approve, it means to put something to the test for the purpose of approving.
+Dokimazō is the word “to approve.”
+It means to put something to the test for the purpose of approving.
 They were able to test things.
 They were able to approve things.
-Literally it says they approve the things that are more excellent.
-The Greek word really means they approve the...or I guess a better way to say it is they test the difference in things.
+Literally, it says they approve the things that are more excellent.
+The Greek word really means “they approve.”
+Or I guess a better way to say it is they test the difference in things.
 In other words, they can discern right and wrong.
-They know God's will, therefore they know what's right, they know what's wrong, they know what's good, they know what's bad.
+They know God's will.
+Therefore they know what's right, they know what's wrong, they know what's good, they know what's bad.
 And the law gave them that knowledge.

 And then fourthly, verse 18 again says, "They were instructed out of the law."
-And this is the word katecheofrom which we get catechism, you know that word?
-And catechism is a method of instruction where you repeat back and forth questions and answers, that's how they were taught.
+And this is the word katechō from which we get catechism.
+You know that word?
+And catechism is a method of instruction where you repeat back and forth questions and answers.
+That's how they were taught.
 They were catechized.
-So they received the law of God and in that law they could discern God's will and consequently they could decide what was right and what was wrong and they knew it well because they had been catechized, that is to teach something orally by repetition.
+So they received the law of God, and in that law they could discern God's will.
+And consequently they could decide what was right and what was wrong.
+And they knew it well because they had been catechized, that is to teach something orally by repetition.
 They had had a formal home and synagogue training.
-They had all this, that is what they had learned.
+They had all this, that is, what they had learned.
 And so they felt secure.
 They had a great knowledge.
 I mean, they knew that whole system.

-I will never forget I don't think as long as I live, the rabbi, the orthodox rabbi who spoke at the conference in Milwaukee some weeks back.
+I will never forget, I don't think as long as I live, the rabbi, the Orthodox rabbi who spoke at that conference in Milwaukee some weeks back.
 To me it was incredible all of the Old Testament that that man knew.
 He just went on and on and on and on about the Old Testament.
 The Jew knew the Old Testament.
 It was common for them to know the Old Testament.
 Every Jewish boy would have been trained up in the law and he would have been able to know the will of God and he would have been able to discern right and wrong and he would have been catechized.
-All that privilege but how ridiculous to boast that your secure because you have that knowledge, because you know the truth if you do absolutely nothing about it.
+All that privilege!
+But how ridiculous to boast that you’re secure because you have that knowledge, because you know the truth, if you do absolutely nothing about it.

 So, it really is a greater judgment that they receive by having the knowledge of the law.
 That's what 2:12 in Romans is saying.
 If you sin in the law, you're going to be judged by the law and that's much more severe.

 Our Father, we thank You that we've just begun to study tonight and have sensed Your Spirit teaching us.
-We thank You for the clarity and the consistency of Your Word that the message of Paul was the message of Jesus was the message of John the Baptist.
-We stand in that same line desiring before we can present Christ to strip men bare of their false security.
-Pagan man, secure in his agnosticism, secure in his atheism; religious men secure in his morality, secure in his religiosity, secure in his ritual; and even the man with the right religious identification the Jew, or in our case the Christian church who is secure in his own mind because of his heritage or because of his knowledge.
-Father, we pray that we might see the diminishing and the disintegration of any of those false securities that might be in the hearts of any of us tonight that we might see ourselves as utterly devoid of anything that can stay the hand of divine judgment and cast ourselves upon the saving mercy of Christ who alone is our security.
+We thank You for the clarity and the consistency of Your Word, that the message of Paul was the message of Jesus was the message of John the Baptist.
+We stand in that same line, desiring before we can present Christ to strip men bare of their false security.
+Pagan man, secure in his agnosticism, secure in his atheism; religious man secure in his morality, secure in his religiosity, secure in his ritual; and even the man with the right religious identification, the Jew, or in our case the Christian church, who is secure in his own mind because of his heritage or because of his knowledge.
+Father, we pray that we might see the diminishing and the disintegration of any of those false securities that might be in the hearts of any of us tonight, that we might see ourselves as utterly devoid of anything that can stay the hand of divine judgment and cast ourselves upon the saving mercy of Christ, who alone is our security.

 Thank You for our wonderful fellowship tonight.
-We would pray as we think about the little children that each of them would come to the place in their life where personally they come to Jesus Christ as their only security and that the faith which we now hold in their midst might become their own that we who are parents might never give them the sense of security in their heritage of their knowledge but that they may know they too need Christ.
+We would pray as we think about the little children that each of them would come to the place in their life where personally they come to Jesus Christ as their only security, and that the faith which we now hold in their midst might become their own, that we who are parents might never give them the sense of security in their heritage or their knowledge, but that they may know they too need Christ.
 If there's anyone here tonight, Lord, that needs to make that commitment to Christ, we pray that tonight would be the night and we'll thank You for His sake.
 Amen.